nlugon/Model-Predicitve-Control-Rocket/readme.md

 ##
-This project was realised in the scope of the "Model predictive control" class (ME-425) thaught by Jones Colin Neil.
+This project was conducted in the scope of the "Model predictive control" class (ME-425) thaught by Prof. Colin Jones.